 That’s because they understand that the information they’re getting up-front can change throughout the process, especially as a prospect starts to understand more about their options and refines what they want.

-Having a high level of understanding about your buyer, what they care about, and how you can help them get what they want is what will set you apart, regardless of whether you’re on a discovery call or not.
+Understanding your buyer, what they care about, and how you can help them get what they want will set you apart, regardless of whether you’re on a discovery call or not.

 But how can you cultivate that mindset?
 Here are 5 proven tips we’ve learned over the years from talking with experts and testing methods with buyers.